mnylc/mnylc.github.io/pages/staff.md

 service, agriculture, tech, open access and textbook publishing, and urban planning.
 When she's not tweeting @preservethispod, she's keeping up with conversations around diversity and inclusion strategies, open source open access, managing data responsibly, archiving dance and audio, and figuring out how libraries can keep being Libraries in support of individuals and communities.

-## Margo Padilla
-**Manager of Archival Solutions**

-mpadilla@metro.org

-Margo manages METRO's strategic initiatives, including program development, emerging technologies and member services, and other special events and projects to support METRO’s strategic goals.

-Before joining METRO in 2014, she was a resident in the inaugural cohort of the National Digital Stewardship Residency program, working at the University of Maryland Libraries and Maryland Institute for Technology in the Humanities on access policies, reference procedures, and research support for born-digital collections.
-Prior to that, she worked for seven years at The Bancroft Library at the University of California, Berkeley on digital projects and initiatives.
-Margo received her MLIS with a concentration in Management, Digitization, and Preservation of Cultural Heritage and Records from San Jose State University and her undergraduate degree from the University of California, Berkeley.

 ## Mark Parson
 **Delivery Services Coordinator/Administrative Support Assistant**